 Rollouts fail when they are done to people rather than with them.
 Use this simple approach:

-- Publish and train: Store the chart where everyone can find it.
+Publish and train: Store the chart where everyone can find it, ensuring it is easily accessible to all team members for reference and collaboration.
 Walk teams through interfaces and handoffs.

 Troubleshooting: signs your chart needs work